Known issues and workarounds for Symantec Endpoint Protection

 The Symantec Endpoint Protection Manager remote console no longer supports the 32-bit Windows platform [14.3]

-As of 14.3, you cannot log on to the Symantec Endpoint Protection Manager remote console if you run a 32-bit version of Windows.
+In 14.3 and later, you cannot log on to the Symantec Endpoint Protection Manager remote console if you run a 32-bit version of Windows.
 The Oracle Java SE Runtime Environment no longer supports 32-bit versions of Microsoft Windows.
 [SEP-61106]

 If you see the following message, log on to Symantec Endpoint Protection Manager locally: